sgaduuw/sgaduuw/README.md

 - 👋 Hi, I’m @sgaduuw
+  Please bear witness to me creating repos for ideas, and realizing I don't actually having the spare time to work them out, or push them to origin.
 - 👀 I’m interested in: sleep.
-- 🌱 I’m currently learning: Python/Flask.
+- 🌱 I’m currently learning: python guis.
 - 💞️ I’m looking to collaborate on: nothing currently.
 - 📫 How to reach me: stand on a roof and yell loudly.